Tools

 Body weight70 kgUsed for Pandolf hiking burn and overnight baseline

 Both fields support kg or lbs — use the toggle to switch units.
-Leave a field blank to use the default.
+Body weight is blank until you enter it (70 kg default).
+Pack weight is pre-filled at 12 kg / 26 lbs.

 Reading the result (Step 3)